Services

 • Lactation

 All ACP primary care providers are trained in lactation support services.
-For those families with specialized needs, ACP can schedule you with our Certified Lactation Consultant or we can help coordinate lactation services outside of our clinic as needed.
+For those families with specialized needs, ACP can schedule you with one of our Certified Lactation Consultants (IBCLCs) or we can help coordinate lactation services outside of our clinic as needed.

 Preventive Services